If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Resistance training can help those with CAD by improving their muscle strength and endurance, increasing metabolism and overall function of the cardiovascular system, enhancing psychosocial well-being, and reducing the risk factors of cardiovascular disease.
+Resistance training can help those with CAD by improving their muscle strength and endurance, increasing metabolism and overall function of the cardiovascular system, enhancing psychosocial well-being, and reducing cardiovascular disease risk factors.

-The levels of resistance training that are best for clients will depend on the client’s own status, cardiac stress tolerance, and the presence of comorbidities.
+The levels of resistance training that are best for clients will depend on the client’s status, cardiac stress tolerance, and comorbidities.

 Heart rate, blood pressure, rate pressure product, and RPE scales should be utilized with these individuals.

 General recommendations for Coronary Arter Disease:

 - People should accumulate 40 – 60 minutes of low-intensity aerobics as many days a week as possible.

 - The resistance training should use closed-chain, bodyweight movements with just one set and 15 – 20 reps.